danirod/nativeos/README.md

 educational.
 The source code is open in the hope that it helps other people too.

+## Roadmap and contributing to the project

+**This project has no public roadmap**.
+This means that I'm not disclosing what I'm working on when I'm working on this project.
+This is intended at this moment for this project because the project is not mature or stable enough and is still under development.

+My issue and pull request policy is clarified on CONTRIBUTING.md.
+I'm not accepting pull requests at this moment.
+See the document to read why.
+Issues are still open and covered by the Code of Merit.
+See CODE\_OF\_MERIT.md for details.

 ## Building NativeOS

 NativeOS requires the i386-elf-gcc cross-compiler installed in the